- 🥇

 If you are in the US and want to avoid obvious mistakes:

 That does not make Polymarket unimportant.
-It just means the legal explanation has to be more careful.
+It just means the legal explanation needs to be more careful.

-Coinrithm is useful here because it can help you research markets before you make a platform decision.
+CoinRithm is useful here because it helps you research markets before you make a platform decision.

 Then move to the right next page:

-That is a safer beginner workflow than jumping straight from headline curiosity into a funded trade.
+That is a safer beginner workflow than jumping straight from headline curiosity to a funded trade.

 Some are, and the CFTC has recently reaffirmed its jurisdiction over US event-contract markets.
 But that does not mean every platform or every contract is equally straightforward for every US user.